Ralph Hexter

-Ralph Jay Hexter (born 1952) is a distinguished professor of classics and comparative literature at the University of California, Davis.
+Ralph Jay Hexter (born 1952) is a distinguished professor emeritus of classics and comparative literature at the University of California, Davis. as well as professor emeritus of classics and comparative literature at UC Berkeley.
 Previously, he served as the fifth president of Hampshire College.

+Effective September 1, 2026, Hexter was recalled from retirement to serve as Interim Provost and Executive Vice President for Academic Affairs at the University of California.
+He will serve until a permanent provost is in place.

 Education

-Hexter received an A.B. in English literature from Harvard College in 1974.
-He then studied in England, where he earned a B.A. and M.A. in classics and modern languages at Corpus Christi College, Oxford in 1977 and 1982, respectively.
+Hexter received an A.B. in English literature magna cum laude from Harvard College in 1974.
+He was elected to Phi Betta Kappa in the fall of 1972 and in his senior year won both the Le Baron Russell Briggs Honors Thesis Prize and the First Bowdoin Prize (English Essay).
+He received a Knox Fellowship for study in Great Britain.
+He earned a B.A. and M.A. in classics and modern languages at Corpus Christi College, Oxford in 1977 and 1982, respectively.
 He also earned an M.Phil. and a Ph.D. in comparative literature from Yale University in 1979 and 1982, respectively.
-Hexter subsequently taught in the classics department at Yale from 1981 to 1991.
+From 1979 to 1981, recipient of a fellowship from the DAAD, he was enrolled in the Ludwig-Maximilians-Universität in Munich, Germany.